pamgene/globaltest_operator/README.md

-`row`           | Variables of interest, a global test is performed for each cell in a Tercen cross tab `column`        | Variables of interest, a global test is performed for each cell in a Tercen cross tab `y-axis`        | numeric, values to perform the test on `x-axis`        | factor, x-axis must identifie the variables / co-variates for the test `labels`        | single factor, use a single factor as label to identify the observations for the test `colots`        | single variable, use a single variable (numeric or factor) tp identify the resposne variable for the test
+`row`           | Variables of interest, a global test is performed for each cell in a Tercen cross tab `column`        | Variables of interest, a global test is performed for each cell in a Tercen cross tab `y-axis`        | numeric, values to perform the test on `x-axis`        | factor, x-axis must identify the variables / co-variates for the test `labels`        | single factor, use a single factor as label to identify the observations for the test `colors`        | single variable, use a single variable (numeric or factor) to identify the resposne variable for the test

 Input parameters|.
 ---|---